Friday, May 19, 2023

 Day 7 (25.10.2023) : El Jem Coliseum and Mahdia - overnight at Sousse

-After breakfast we left our hotel at 7.30 am and left the island through the Barge (the bus/van/car boarded the barge like Goalondo Ghat of Bangladesh) and headed towards El Jem through the highway.
+After breakfast we left our hotel at 7.30 am and left the island on the Barge (the bus/van/car boarded the barge like Goalondo Ghat of Bangladesh) and headed towards El Jem through the highway.
 There was a large queue of buses/car at the ferry/ pier.
 We spent around 1 hour at the place.
 Only certain number of buses can board the barge at at time.
 So there are 2 options to exit the island.

-El Jem is considered to be the third-largest ever amphitheater ever built, after the Colosseum in Rome and an amphitheater that was destroyed in Capua, Italy.
+El Jem is considered to be the third-largest ever amphitheater ever built, after the Colosseum in Rome and an amphitheater, that was destroyed in Capua, Italy.
 It has employed techniques better than Roman Colosseum, since it was constructed around 150 years after Roman Colosseum.

 The best part of this place?
 But the best part is that you explore this one with a fraction of the tourists you’ll find anywhere in Italy.
 No one else is here.
 You get the whole place to yourself and you can take some amazing pictures.
 You can also wander pretty much anywhere in and around the Amphitheatre.
 Forget about the Colosseum in Rome, this place is a far superior sight .
-It’s in much better condition and though it is smaller than the Amphitheatre in Rome, it gives you a better feel of what it would have been like thousands of years ago to do battle.

 El Jem is an easy train ride from the Tunis train station near the place de Barcelone in the center of the Tunis town.
 If you try booking tickets online from their website, it is a bit of a joke with no English option, and a barely functioning French option.
 The train fare is 10 dinars and leaves in the morning from Tunis at 8 or 9:30, and returns from El Jem in the afternoon.
 When the train arrives to El Jem, the Amphitheatre is easily visible from the train and it’s just a short 10 minute walk.